fhcwcsy/anki-autolookup/README.md

 ##### Attributes

-- vscrollbar: The vertical tk.Scrollbar object on the right.
+- `vscrollbar`: The vertical tk.Scrollbar object on the right.

-- canvas: The tk.Canvas in the background of the frame.
+- `canvas`: The `tk.Canvas` in the background of the frame.

-- interior: a tk.Frame object that everything lie on.
+- `interior`: `a tk.Frame` object that everything lie on.

+- `_status`: a `tk.Label` object showing the length of the queue.

+- `_quitButton`: a `tk.Button` object that will quit the window while pressed.

+- `_cbvar`: A list of `tk.BooleanVar` objects saving and monitoring the value of the checkbutton of each word.

+- `_cb`: A list of `tk.Checkbutton` objects, one for each word, and linked to the corresponding `tk.BooleanVar` objects in `self._cbvar`.

+- `_queue`: A list of strings saving the words that are added via `self.newWord(word)` and are not yet looked up.

+- `_finished`: A list of list of Entry objects saving the lookup result of each word. `None` if the lookup failed.

+- `_finishedWord`: A list of strings saving the words that have been looked up.

+- `_thread`: A boolean.
+If set to `False`, the lookup threading will pause.

+- `_interval`: The length of time to wait while the queue is empty.

+- `_threadInstance`: A `threading.Thread` object controlling the
+lookup in the background.

+- `_quitFunction`: A function.
+Will be called when `self._quitButton`
+is pressed to kill the window.

 ##### Class Methods